msheldon83/EdluminUI/README.md

 ## Testing

 - To run unit tests, run `yarn jest` or `yarn jest --watch` (for the interactive jest-based test runner).
 This simply runs jest in the current directory, which will use config in the `jest` section of `package.json`.

+## Analyzing bundle size

+If you run the command `yarn analyze`, webpack will open a visualizer that measures the file size of individual chunks and their dependencies.
+It's a good idea to keep an eye on this as the application grows or new dependencies are added.